The Epiphany of Jazz Charts

 This surprised me, mostly because I didn’t really have a desire to learn Jazz, necessarily, more than any other musical tradition.

-It was hard to believe at first.
+I didn’t believe him at first.
 It’s been such a paradigm shift for me, I have to resort to metaphor.
 I’m a runner, so I will use that experience.
 It was kind of like this;

 Imagine you are dreaming of running a marathon one day.
-You have only just gotten to the point where you can run three miles and not feel like death though.
-So you know you have a long way to go.
-And it’s overwhelming, and demoralizing at times.
-Yet although the loftiness of your goal is such that you dare not speak it out loud, there is also a rush, a strength, in aiming so high.
-On good days, it is exhilarating, as if you can do anything simply by believing it is possible.
-On bad days, you feel like an utter fool.
+You’ve just gotten to the point where you can run three miles and not feel like you are dying.
+You’ve made progress, but have a long way to go.
+The journey is often overwhelming and demoralizing.
+And yet, the loftiness of your goal is such that you dare not speak it out loud.
+There is an inner power you carry from aiming so high so that, on good days, your world has been transformed into one where truly anything is possible.
+The cost being that, on bad days, you feel like a complete fool.

-You go on a walk, and, feeling the urge to move, sprint down the block.
-It leaves you out of breath, yet exhilarated.
+You go on a walk.
+You feel the urge to move.
+You sprint down the block, or something like sprinting!
+It leaves you out of breath, slightly dizzy, yet exhilarated.
+You didn’t even run far enough for it to be difficult.
 Happy, feeling a bit silly, you finish your walk at a normal pace.

 You sign up for a 5K.
 You walk a lot of it.
 You sign up for a running group.
 You meet everyone and get tips, but aren’t able to keep up.
 It’s okay.
 At least you’re there — one person tells you about a podcast that got them up to the 6 mile mark.
 Another tells you of a really fun race you should sign up for.
 A third one observes that you might need more stable shoes.
 Another one tells you, well, if you want to improve your running fitness, just running a mile five days a week would probably be twice as effective as running five a week.

 It’s not a perfect metaphor, but that’s what it feels like.
 I was trying to do something bold, and the expectation that it would difficult is actually what prevented me realizing it.
-Had I imagined something easier, it would have gotten me closer to what I wanted.
+Had I imagined something easier, it would have gotten me closer to what I wanted, wouldn’t have made my path so difficult.

 What does this look like in music?